 Reach out to your current customers.
 Ask questions and find out what you can do to make it easier for them to purchase a wider range of products from you.
 At the same time, demonstrate the additional value you and your business can deliver.

 As you begin to reach out to your current customers, start thinking like a consultant.

 Adopting a “customer first” mindset and looking out for the customer’s best interest positions you as more of an advisor and collaborator than a salesperson.
 They’ll be more comfortable doing business with you once they understand their success is your primary concern.
 Earning trust is very important.

 Ask questions and listen carefully to the responses.
 When you fully understand the problems your B2B customers are trying to solve, you’ll be able to guide them to the best possible solution.
 Ideally, that solution is something you sell.

 Even if you don’t sell the product they need, put the customer in touch with the person or company that does.
 You may not have made a sale in this case, but you have established yourself as a knowledgeable and helpful resource.
-If you’re taking the long view, this is a great position to be in.
+If you’re taking the long view, this is a great position in which to be.

 If you can help them solve one problem, they’re likely to call on you the next time they hit a wall.
 By acting as a partner, you’re creating future opportunities to improve retail performance through B2B sales.

 Your opportunities to sell B2B go far beyond the customers you serve now.
 Here are some targets to set your sights on as you reach further into your community.

 Consider how your business can serve the various agencies in your city, county, and state government.

 For example, hardware stores can supply building materials, landscape maintenance tools, electrical supplies, cleaning products, paint, and other items to the various departments that keep public buildings and other public spaces safe, clean, and functioning properly.
 Workplace cleanliness has taken on a more significant role since the outbreak of the pandemic.